ehamberg/typeclassopedia-md/typeclassopedia.md

 ## Instances

 Even if you don’t understand the intuition behind the `Monad`{.haskell} class, you can still create instances of it by just seeing where the types lead you.
 You may be surprised to find that this actually gets you a long way towards understanding the intuition; at the very least, it will give you some concrete examples to play with as you read more about the `Monad`{.haskell} class in general.
-The first few examples are from the standard `Prelude`{.haskell}; the remaining examples are from the [`transformers`{.haskell} package](http://hackage.haskell.org/package/transformers).
+The first few examples are from the standard `Prelude`{.haskell}; the remaining examples are from the [`transformers` package](http://hackage.haskell.org/package/transformers).

 - The simplest possible instance of `Monad`{.haskell} is [`Identity`{.haskell}](http://hackage.haskell.org/packages/archive/mtl/1.1.0.2/doc/html/Control-Monad-Identity.html), which is described in Dan Piponi’s highly recommended blog post on [The Trivial Monad](http://blog.sigfpe.com/2007/04/trivial-monad.html).
 Despite being “trivial”, it is a great introduction to the `Monad`{.haskell} type class, and contains some good exercises to get your brain working.